cr8ivecodesmith/the_data_kit/README.md

 - Runs a jupyter notebook by default
 - App container python libs are installed in a virtualenv
 - Contains most commonly used python scientific libs
-- Links up MySQL and PostgreSQL containers and are also accessible from your host machine
+- Links up MySQL and PostgreSQL containers and are also accessible from your host machine (0.0.0.0:6033 and 0.0.0.0:2345 respectively)
 - All database encodings are UTF8
+- All database volumes are mapped in `var/lib` for persistence

+Other configured docker containers available for linking:

+- redis
+- memcached
+- rabbitmq
+- mongo
+- couchdb

+You can simply add these to the `link` parameter of the `app` service in the compose file if you need to use them.

 Contributions are welcome!